CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day1/Exercise2.md

  In this lab, you will perform the following:

 - Task 1: Connect the Microsoft Entra ID connector
-- Task 2: Connect the Microsoft Entra ID Protection connector
-- Task 3: Connect the Microsoft Defender for Cloud connector
+- Task 2: Connect the Microsoft Defender for Cloud connector
-- Task 4: Connect the Azure Activity connector
+- Task 3: Connect the Azure Activity connector

 ### Task 1: Connect the Microsoft Entra ID connector